aidin36/beneath-a-binary-sky/doc/source/index.rst

 * Plants need water in order to grow.
 Robots can take water from the specific places on the map (marked as *water*) and pour it on the plants.

-* If a plant receive enough water durin its life, it becomes mature.
+* If a plant receives enough water durin its life, it becomes mature.
 Robots can eat matured plants and gain energy.

 * If a plant don't receive water for a while, it will die.

 * If a robot ran out of energy, it will die.

 * Robots also age.
 They will die after living for a specific time.
-They should try to give birth to new children if they want to become extinct.
+They should try to give birth to new children if they don't want to become extinct.

-* Robots need to gain an amout of honour, in order to gain allowance of giving birth.
-Honour will be given to the robots who contribute to the society, by making plants reach their maturity.
+* Robots need to gain an amout of honor, in order to gain allowance of giving birth.
+Honor will be given to the robots who contribute to the society, by watering plants.

 * All of the amounts mentioned above (initial energy, maximum age of robots, required honour to give birth, etc) are configurable.